idothestamping/myApp_cryptFolio/README.md

 Cryptocurrency Portfolio for Project 2 at General Assembly, WDI-22

+Main Function of this website is for cryptocurrency portfolio tracking and management.

 ![screen shot](https://i.imgur.com/C9BG9x7.png)

 ## Main Scope
-Main Function of this website is for mimic typical stock portfolio into priorities:
 * P1: Authorization and Passport
 * P1: Layouts and Routes for following:
     * NavBar